A week in the life of a WUR student

 I am currently writing this at 9:45am on Sunday morning.
 I’ll probably spend the day skyping friends in Australia and finish off work I didn’t get around to during the week.

 I hope that gave you an insight into the life of a workaholic-masters-student, as you can see there are so many different things to in WUR so your days can get very busy very quickly.
-Be sure to check out the other posts mla research paper, evolution essay questions, and here!
+Be sure to check out the other posts evolution essay questions, here, and here!